 5. Click OK.

-6. In your Simulink model, click the Build Model button on the toolbar.
+6. In your Simulink model, go to the Hardware tab and click Build, Deploy & Start.
 The model will now be deployed to the BBC micro:bit.

 7. Observe that the input pattern is displayed in the 5x5 LED Matrix.

 pre-configured model is included for your convenience.

 Create and run a model that displays different Smiley patterns.

 Create and run a model that can blink the pattern (use other simulink blocks also).